wizardofgit/river-watch/README.md

 - **data-topic** that provides readings from sensors
 - **control-topic** that provides control of pods (sensors) through the frontend

+## Routing
+The app can be accessed at `http://localhost:5000` after starting the docker container.
+The Kafka broker is accessible at `localhost:9092`.
+The MongoDB is accessible at `localhost:27017`.
+Mongo Express is accessible at `http://localhost:8081`.
+Redpanda is accessible at `http://localhost:8083`.

+## Data persistence
+All data is deleted when container is stopped as default.
+To persist data, run `./run.sh -p` or `./run.sh --persistent` which will create local folders for MongoDB and Kafka data.

 # How to run

 ## Requirements